LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

 \subsection{Evaluation and Metrics}

-We adopt the 3D evaluation metrics, \ie, Chamfer Distance (CD) and the F-score (FS) of different distance thresholds (\eg, 0.1, 0.05, 0.02), which are widely accepted by both object-level evaluation~\cite{liu2023one} and depth estimation methods~\cite{ornek20222d,spencer2024third}.
+We adopt 3D evaluation metrics, i.e., Chamfer Distance (CD) and the F-score (FS) of different distance thresholds (e.g., 0.1, 0.05, 0.02), which are used by both 3D reconstruction~\citep{liu2023one} and depth estimation methods~\citep{ornek20222d,spencer2024third}.
+Please refer to Appendix~\ref{sec:app_metrics} for details.

 \textbf{Object-level evaluation.} We evaluate under two ground truth (GT) settings: (1) \textit{Canonical GT}.
-The GT is given in a canonical coordinate system that is agnostic to the evaluated methods.
-It's a widely adopted practice for evaluating object-level generative methods~\cite{xiang2024structured,li2024craftsman} with their output coordinate usually unknown.
-All methods must go through the brute-force search with ICP registration~\cite{chetverikov2002trimmed}.
+The GT is expressed in a canonical coordinate system, an adopted practice for evaluating object-level generative methods~\citep{hu2024metric3d,bochkovskii2024depth,wang2024dust3r,wang2024moge}, since the output coordinates are usually unknown.
+All methods must go through the brute-force search with ICP registration~\citep{chetverikov2002trimmed}.
 (2) \textit{View-aligned GT}.
-The GT is aligned to the camera view, leading to a pixel-aligned evaluation.
-This setting is more consistent with real-world scenarios, as the relative poses between the scanner and cameras are usually acquired.
-During the evaluation, we sample 10{,}000 points for all methods and use the GT mask to remove invalid regions.
+The GT is uniformly sampled and is transformed to the camera view, leading to a pixel-aligned evaluation that is widely adopted by depth estimation methods~\citep{hu2024metric3d,bochkovskii2024depth,wang2024dust3r,wang2024moge}.
+For object-level evaluation, we use the canonical GT points that are uniformly sampled from the mesh surfaces.
+We transform the canonical GT points using camera poses during view-aligned evaluation.
+We sample 10{,}000 points for all methods.

-Note that current methods leverage varying test splits, with testing images, evaluation script, and parameters (\eg, ICP iteration) kept private.
-We will release our evaluation data and scripts for informed comparisons.

 \textbf{Scene-level evaluation.} We report results for visible, unseen, and combined visible and unseen surfaces (overall).
-For depth map results, we convert them into a 3D point cloud.
-Predictions and GT are aligned using scale-shift alignment as reported in Eq~\eqref{eq:ssa}.
+We used the GT points from the layered representation, which allows us to evaluate the visible and unseen regions individually.
+Note that we use 10 layers of GT point maps to ensure a broader coverage than the predicted layers (which is 5).
+The layer-coverage statistics are in Figure \ref{fig:scene_coverage}.
+For depth estimation models, we convert the depth maps into a 3D point cloud with predicted focal lengths.
+Predictions and GT are aligned using scale-shift alignment as reported in Eq.~\ref{eq:ssa}.
 We sample 100{,}000 points for all methods and use the GT mask for evaluation.